saxenavaibhav/AWS-SAA-C02-Course/README.md

 #### Region's 3 Benefits

 - Geographical Separation
-  - Useful for natural disasters
+  - Useful for natural disasters & terrorist attacks
   - Provide isolated fault domain
   - Regions are 100% isolated
 - Geopolitical Separation
   - Different laws change how things are accessed
   - Stability from political events
 - Location Control
-  - Tune architecture for performance
+  - Tune architecture for performance.
+Place infra as close to your customers as possible
   - Duplicate infrastructure at closer points to customers

 #### Regions and AZs